knotmyrealname/oss-fuzz-gen-onboarding/how-oss-fuzz-gen-works.md

 # Command loop breakdown/explanation
 We will be looking at running oss-fuzz-gen's run-project.sh, running on a single project, shown as `<project>`.
-This may skip over some significant but not interesting functions/commands for brevity.
+This may skip over some significant but less interesting functions/commands for brevity.
+This mainly serves as a guide to understand the flow of oss-fuzz, rather than how everything is done in oss-fuzz.
 ## How does oss-fuzz-gen run-project.sh work?
 ### Declaration of variables
 These can be modified to change various program behaviors